-Well, you would miss out on the oak and the saint, but the level of Oxbridge acceptances is still a pretty good measure of at least some of a school’s qualities.
+And the number of Oxbridge acceptances is still a pretty good measure of at least some of a school’s qualities.
 Arguably all pupils, not just Oxbridge hopefuls, benefit from an academic culture of high aspirations and teaching that goes beyond the syllabus.
 That’s why we include this information (along with other university destinations and degree subjects) in our school reviews – you will find it under the heading ‘Exit’ towards the end of each senior school write up.

-Much as our two greatest universities may huff and puff that they always looked for the best, it has taken a great deal of effort by government to push them into using systems that are broadly fair to candidates from different educational backgrounds.
+Much as our two greatest universities huff and puff that they always looked for the best, it has taken huge governmental push to get them using systems that are broadly fair to candidates from different educational backgrounds.
 Tests have now, say Oxford, ‘been designed to look for aptitude rather than acquired knowledge’ and the admission requirements for every subject are explained very clearly the on universities’ websites.

 Critics say that Oxford and Cambridge are too focused on academic ability and that the courses they offer are narrow and (in some subjects) comparatively old-fashioned, especially compared to the wide and wonderful degree titles on offer elsewhere.
 Such criticisms can equally be cited as virtues.